FabioRovai/Python-Excel-VBA-Automation/README.md

-## Get Started with VBA_CARD Project
+## Get Started with Python-Excel-VBA-Automation Project
-The VBA_CARD project is a collection of VBA macros and Python scripts that automate tasks related to financial data analysis and reporting.
+The Python-Excel-VBA-Automation project is a collection of VBA macros and Python scripts that automate tasks related to financial data analysis and reporting.

 ## Project Structure
 The VBA_CARD project is structured as follows: